Fundamentals of Goroutines

 - G (Goroutine): The smallest unit of work executed in Go.

-- M (Machine): OS Thread (the actual location of work execution).
+- M (Machine): The OS thread (the actual execution location).

 - P (Processor): A logical processor managed by the Go runtime.